 Students in the program learn to compose using the newest technologies and techniques, including digital audio synthesis, interactive computer music programming, sound design, real-time processing, synthesis, MIDI sequencing, digital audio mixing and mastering.
 Students also take courses in music theory, notation, history and analysis.
 In addition, students receive private composition lessons, in which they work one-on-one with an instructor to complete short-form compositions (private lessons require an additional fee).
 Students regularly have the opportunity to participate in public concerts, where they can present their live, fixed-media, interactive and/or mixed-media creations, including performances with professional musicians and/or presented using the program’s multi-speaker sound diffusion system.

-Music Composition and Technology is a selective program that combines rigorous coursework with a large number of exciting creative projects.
+Music Technology is a selective program that combines rigorous coursework with a large number of exciting creative projects.
 Classes are small and students are given a significant amount of personal attention and receive considerable feedback on their artistic activities.
 Upon completion of the program, students should be able to compose music for a wide range of genres and settings and will be well prepared for further studies in graduate school.

 Ronald Bruce Smith